mallorybucell/Aircraft_Queuer/README.md

 # Aircraft Queue Controller

-This app is bare-bones, basic aircraft queue controller, which can enqueue and dequeue aircraft based on the following specifications:
+This app is bare-bones, basic aircraft queue controller built in Ruby 2.2.0 and Rails 4.2.0

+It can enqueue and dequeue aircraft based on the following specifications:

 * Queuing system can be accessed via user login